zuplo/docs/docs/articles/step-4-deploying-to-the-edge.md

 Next, you will be asked to select the repositories that you want Zuplo to access.
-The easiest thing is to just select **All Repositories**, but if you want fine-grain control, you can select a specific repo.
+The easiest thing is to just select **All Repositories**, but if you want fine-grain control, you can select a specific repository.

 ![Choosing repository to install](https://cdn.zuplo.com/assets/ff482269-9aa2-44c3-8266-b2682b3d6ea5.png)